AI Summary of Peer-Reviewed Research

 Research area:Earth and Planetary SciencesGreenhouse gasWater column

-What the study found: Lake Mai Ndombe was weakly to non-stratified and highly supersaturated with respect to atmospheric equilibrium for all measured greenhouse gases across seasons, stations, and water depths.
-The study also found that concentrations increased with depth.
+The study found that Lake Mai Ndombe, a humic tropical lake in the Democratic Republic of Congo, is highly supersaturated with respect to atmospheric equilibrium for all measured greenhouse gases across seasons, stations, and depths.
+The authors also report that greenhouse gas concentrations generally increase with water depth.

 Key points

-• Lake Mai Ndombe was weakly to non-stratified and highly supersaturated with all measured greenhouse gases.
+• Lake Mai Ndombe was highly supersaturated with greenhouse gases in every season, station, and depth sampled.

-• Greenhouse gas concentrations increased steadily with water depth.
+• Greenhouse gas concentrations increased with water depth in the lake.

-• The lake was estimated to emit carbon dioxide, methane, and nitrous oxide in substantial amounts.
+• The study estimated lake emissions of carbon dioxide, methane, and nitrous oxide from field measurements and extrapolation.

-• Isotope data suggested carbon dioxide came largely from respiration of organic carbon.
+• Isotope signals suggested carbon dioxide mainly came from respiration of bioavailable organic carbon.

 Disclosure